 US Based Onco – Bedamustine and Rituxin regiment

-Dr. McNulty – San Diego based Naturopath that Theo brought in to support our IV strategies to help offset my limited ability to consume food or supplements.
+Dr. McNulty – San Diego based Naturopath to support our IV strategies to help offset Ryan’s limited ability to consume food or supplements.

 -Labs: Blood, Urine, Saliva and Stool tests.
 Ryan was tested for sensitivities, micronutrients, digestion and gut health, toxins, heavy metals, organ function, and more.